leonardopinto/clean-architecture-example/README.md

 ### Domain

-This will contain all entities, enums, exceptions, interfaces, types and logic specific to the domain layer.
+This will contain all entities, enums, exceptions, interfaces, types, and logic specific to the domain layer.

 ### Application

 This layer contains all application logic.
-It is dependent on the domain layer, but has no dependencies on any other layer or project.
+It is dependent on the domain layer but has no dependencies on any other layer or project.
 This layer defines interfaces that are implemented by outside layers.
-For example, if the application need to access a notification service, a new interface would be added to application and an implementation would be created within infrastructure.
+For example, if the application needs to access a notification service, a new interface would be added to the application and an implementation would be created within the infrastructure.

 ### Infrastructure

-This layer contains classes for accessing external resources such as file systems, web services, smtp, and so on.
+This layer contains classes for accessing external resources such as file systems, web services, SMTP, and so on.
 These classes should be based on interfaces defined within the application layer.

 ### WebApplications

-This layer is a pplication based on ASP.NET Core 6.
+This layer is an application based on ASP.NET Core 6.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

 ## License